Canada's top military commander slams U.S. senator for questioning women's role in combat - ExBulletin

 Gen. Jennie Carignan responded to comments by Idaho Republican Sen. Jim Risch, ranking member of the U.S. Senate Foreign Relations Committee, who was asked Friday whether President-elect Donald Trump's nominee for secretary of state Defense Secretary Pete Hegseth should retract his comments that he believes men and women should not serve together in combat units.

 I think it is delusional for anyone to disagree that women in combat create certain unique situations that must be dealt with.
-I think the jury is still out on how to achieve that, Risch said during a panel discussion at the Halifax International Security Forum on Friday.
+I think the jury is still out on how to do that,” Risch said during a panel discussion at the Halifax International Security Forum on Friday.

 Carignan, Canada's chief of defense staff and the first woman to command the armed forces of a Group of 20 or Group of Seven country, disputed those remarks during a panel discussion Saturday.